LittleLiByte/react-native-c3image/README.md

 # react-native-placeholder-image
-this image component can  load image smoothly on both iOS and Android,and when when the image load error,this component can show the error image you set.
+react-native-placeholder-image base on the official image component,which can load image smoothly on both iOS and Android,and when when the image load error,this component can show the error image you set.